Introductory information to companies

 - North Macedonia is a landlocked country, strategically positioned at the two major pan-European transportation corridors (corridor VIII and X), linking Central Europe to the Adriatic, Aegean and Black Sea.
 North Macedonia's immediate neighborhood provides an actual and potential consumer market of about 30 million people.
 As a whole, South Eastern Europe is a market of over 80 million persons.

 - North Macedonia has two international airports, in Skopje and Ohrid.
 Since 2010 the airports are awarded under 20-year concession to the Turkish airport operator TAV.
-Direct flights from Macedonia to Sweden are introduced by Wizzair.
+Direct flights from North Macedonia to Sweden are introduced by Wizzair.

 - The railway network extends over 900 km.
 The rail system is still state owned but in 2007 the railways company was split into two separate entities (infrastructure and rolling stock), as a preparatory step for privatization.
 Both network and rolling stock are in serious need of investment for it to reach western standards.